1jss/C9-lang/README.md

 | ~~short~~    | ~~signed~~   | sizeof       | static     |
 | struct       | ~~switch~~   | typedef      | union      |
 | ~~unsigned~~ | void         | ~~volatile~~ | while      |

+Some keywords are only allowed in specific contexts:
+- `const` is not allowed in local scope (inside functions)

 Reasons:
 - Several keywords are removed as they are connected to discouraged or uncommon programming patterns (auto, continue, do, extern, goto, register, volatile).
 If you need any of these, use normal C99 instead.